Jerald/yolol-is-cylons/thinktank/Str2num.md

 #### Version 5
 *By Zijkhal*

-This version replaces all string tests in Version 4 with successive comparisons to the current guess, thus eliminating the need for extra variables at the cost of a few extra characters.
+This version replaces all test sets in Version 4 with successive comparisons to the current guess, thus eliminating the need for extra variables at the cost of a few extra characters.

 ```vbnet
 i="12345" o=0 j=0